SimpleCodeByElmir/DevOps/README.md

+# DevOps

-This Repository contains My C-language programming projects.
-All tasks for Projects were given by the Sberbank programming School 21 while I was studying there.
+## This Repository contains My DevOps projects.

+Below You can see the list of Projects.
+All tasks for them were given by the Sberbank Programming School 21 while I was studying there.
 **The School 21 is based on French Ecole 42.

 Complexity of Projects (from hardest to easiest):